This article is also available in Russian.

 cloud environments.
 So I’ve implemented Service Discovery using Consul Client for Java library.

-Consul client includes two necessary functions, register
+Consul client includes two necessary functions, register and getServiceInstance (which uses the Round-robin algorithm):

 @ApplicationScoped